 But sometimes a change in the voice can be a sign of a more serious problem.

 Every breath of air going to and from the lungs passes through the larynx.
 The space inside the larynx is called the glottis and it is here that the voice is produced.
 Two bands of elastic tissue — the vocal cords — are attached to the wall of the glottis by tiny muscles.
-Air passing through the tiny gap between the vocal cords produces a sound.
+Air passing through the tiny gap between the vocal cords sets them vibrating and produces a sound.

 Changes in the shape of this gap, by a person's ability to move their vocal cords, will produce changes in the pitch (highness or lowness) of the sound produced.
 This is very similar to the way a musical wind instrument works.
 The shape of the person's throat, nose and mouth determines the quality of the sound, which is why everyone's voice is different.

 It is clear that anything that affects the size and shape of the vocal cords, or interferes with air passing through them, will affect the voice.